Lomray-Software/react-mobx-manager/docs/guide/core-concepts.md

 - components describe rendering
 - stores describe state and business logic
 - the manager creates and wires stores to the right part of the tree
+- each subtree gets its own scoped dependencies instead of pulling everything from one global state layer

+This means the package is not only a state manager.

+It also gives you:

+- scoped DI for feature-level state
+- store-to-store composition without prop drilling
+- local stores that stay close to their UI owners
+- predictable lifecycle for screens, modals, and nested UI blocks
+- stable methods and properties on stores, so components do not have to fight hook dependency arrays

+Typical flow:

+- a screen gets a store through `withStores`
+- child components reuse that store through `parentStore(...)`
+- local child UI may own its own relative store
+- stores can reach parent or global stores through `getStore(...)`
+- truly global state like auth or user stays separate

 ## Relative store